 Height of Clichés

 The summit might appear barren but it is littered with clichés.
-We can expect them to shine as bright as the white rocks this summer when the Tour approaches.
+We can expect them to shine as bright as the white rocks when the Tour de Franc approaches.
 “Lunar landscape” is surely the confection of those who have never ridden up because there’s nothing lunar about the pull of gravity for those who pedal.

 French post-structural philosopher Roland Barthes wrote about the mountain and the Tour de France in his 1957 book Mythologies, saying Ventoux is a “god of evil to which sacrifices must be made” and often no report is complete without some wild quote from him.
 Only I find a lot of his writing impossible, as if it was written at times by the Pomo Generator (be sure to read the footnotes if you go there).
 It’s as if we import Barthes because we struggle to understand the mountain.